About CGNI

 Values

-The Northern Ireland Commonwealth Games Council subscribes to the values of the Commonwealth Games Federation – Humanity, Equality, Destiny.
+Commonwealth Games Northern Ireland subscribes to the values of the Commonwealth Sport – Humanity, Equality, Destiny.
 These values are as relevant in Northern Ireland as they are throughout the wider Commonwealth community.
 The decision making processes to be used should always offer consideration to these values.

 Resources Links